eugenevas/eugenevas/README.md

 - 👋 Hi, I’m @eugenevas
 - 👀 I’m interested in iOS development
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently writing iOS app on Swift
 - 💞️ I’m looking to collaborate on the study of new technologies for me
 - 📫 You can reach me by email: eugene.vas25@gmail.com